Policies

 Early Departure

-The instructional day ends at 3:30.
+The instructional day ends at 3:50.
 Children must bring a permission note stating the date, time, and reason for any departure before that time.
 The parent should come to the office at the early departure time to sign out the child.
 Your child will be called to the office for early departure.
 Please do not pick up your child from the classroom.
 Your assistance is requested in limiting the number of early departures for your child.
 When your child leaves early, he or she is missing valuable classroom instruction.
-Early departures also disrupt the instruction for all students in the class.

 Snow Days